How it Started

 The “U”, which is enlarged in the logo stands for: us, united, unity, you, and universal.

-The German words come from Friedrich Schiller’s “Ode to Joy” poem, which was set to music by Ludwig van Beethoven, who was so inspired by this poem, that he decided to memorialize it in his last symphony, The Ninth.
+The German words come from Friedrich Schiller’s “Ode to Joy” poem, which was set to music by Ludwig van Beethoven, who was so inspired by it, that he decided to memorialize it in his last symphony, The Ninth.
 The choral part of the 4th movement of the 9TH symphony became in 1972 the official European Union anthem.

 The overall message of both the poem and the music is a call for world peace, freedom, unity, and human partnership.